United States Forest Service: Law Enforcement & Investigations

-U.S. Forest Service Law Enforcement & Investigations (LEI), headquartered in Washington, D.C., is a federal law enforcement agency of the U.S. government.
+Law Enforcement & Investigations (LEI), headquartered in Washington, D.C., is a federal law enforcement agency of the U.S. government.
 It is responsible for enforcement of federal laws and regulations governing national forest lands and resources.
 All law enforcement officers and special agents receive their training through Federal Law Enforcement Training Center (FLETC).

 Operations are divided into two major functional areas: